UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 ---

 (pytochprofiler)=
-# Profiling GPU-accelerated Deep Learning application
+# Profiling GPU-accelerated Deep Learning

 We present an introduction to profiling GPU-accelerated Deep Learning (DL) models using [PyTorch Profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html).
-Profiling is a necessary step in code development, as it permits identifying bottlenecks in an application, which in turn helps optimizing the application and thus improving performance.
+Profiling is a necessary step in code development, as it permits identifying bottlenecks in an application.
+This in turn helps optimizing the application; and thus improving performance.
 This introduction is limited to profiling DL-application that runs on a single-GPU.
 By the end of this guide, readers are expected to learn about:

 - Defining the concept and the architecture of PyTorch Profiler.
 - Setting up PyTorch on an HPC system using different methods: